u

 1962 marked a big change in Meccano with new packaging, new manuals using exploded diagrams and several new parts.
 The colour of the parts remained the light red and light green first introduced in 1959.
 The colour advertisement below is from the back of a contemporary Meccano Magazine advertising these changes.
 The choice of an 18th century windmill was quite an odd way to promote a new more up to date image for Meccano.
 The model was also featured on the box lid of the number 3 set.
 However it's a nice little model and does at least look like the real thing.
 Most of the previous smaller set windmills had been based on models dating back to around 1912.
 Things changed slowly at the Binns Road factory.

 The windmill above is built from from parts from the 1964-1967 period and is not based on any particular set model.
 In 1964 following a take-over of Meccano Ltd. by the Lines (Triang Toys) Group there was a major shake up out went the familiar red and green and in came a completely new colour scheme: yellow Flexible, Strip and Perforated plates, black Flanged and Plastic Plates and aluminium finish Strips and Girders.
-The is above powered by a clockwork Meccano Magic Motor.
+This is powered by a clockwork Meccano Magic Motor.

 Windmill 19 alansmeccano.orgWindmill 20 alansmecccano.org